By Dr Ananya Mandal, MD

 The first ribozyme was discovered in the early 1980s and led to researchers demonstrating that RNA functions both as a genetic material and as a biological catalyst.
 This contributed to the worldwide hypothesis that RNA may have played a crucial role in the evolution of self-replicating systems.

-A ribozyme (from ribonucleic acid enzyme, also called RNA enzyme or catalytic RNA) is an RNA molecule that catalyzes a chemical reaction.
-Many natural ribozymes catalyze either the hydrolysis of one of their own phosphodiester bonds, or the hydrolysis of bonds in other RNAs, but they have also been found to catalyze the aminotransferase activity of the ribosome.
+Many naturally occurring ribozymes either aid the hydrolysis of their own phosphodiester bonds or cause the hydrolysis of bonds in other RNAs.
+They also catalyze the aminotransferase activity of the ribosome.